DaVikingMan/FalconXOS/README.md

 # About the future of this app

-We want to make this app the best terminal possible
+I want to make this app the best terminal possible

-This are some of the things which we will add in the upcoming updates
+These are some of the things which we will add in the upcoming updates

 -A built-In terminal(Operating Shell, this is a new tech and the docs about this will be added when FalconXOS will be completely released) because as of now the app launches powershell by default
 <br>